tamius-han/ultrawidify/README.md

 2. Certain WebExtension APIs that I rely on are outright broken in Edge.
 This bug would cause global extension settings (tab: Extension settings) and per-site settings (tab: Site settings) to reset to default values every time you'd open the popup.
 As a result, _Extension settings_ and _Site settings_ tabs are disabled in Edge:
 ![Feast on dem popup](https://user-images.githubusercontent.com/12505802/46113923-d1693180-c1df-11e8-82f0-ad64cbc57558.png) Unfortunate consequence of this is that you won't be able to enable this extension for sites other than Youtube and Netflix, but then again.
 Let's be honest.
 You're only using Edge for Netflix, so that's probably no big deal for you.

+**It's also worth noting that I'm not  actively maintaining the Edge fork, so it's a few versions behind.**

 ## Installing Ultrawidify in M$ Edge